🙂

 Themes and Characteristics

-• Supernatural Study: Ahlul Zawabe’a are characterized by their focus on studying supernatural phenomena rather than engaging in mundane politics or societal issues.
+• Supernatural Study: Ahlul Zawabe’a are characterized by their focus on studying supernatural phenomena rather than engaging in mundane or societal issues.
 They are depicted as guardians of dark secrets and practitioners of black magic.

 • Isolation: The tribe’s self-imposed isolation from other tribes serves to enhance their mystique and power, allowing them to delve deeper into necromantic practices without interference.

-• Narrative Role: In the narratives where they appear, Ahlul Zawabe’a often interact with outsiders who seek their knowledge or assistance, highlighting themes of power exchange and the moral complexities surrounding magic.
+• Narrative Role: In the narratives where they appear, Ahlul Zawabe’a often interact with outsiders who seek their or assistance, highlighting themes of power exchange and the moral complexities surrounding magic.

 Conclusion